k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ## Reconciliation Actions

-According to the Reconciliation Mismatches Finder results, as shown in the table editor screen, you can choose - for each one of the mismatched columns - to either take action or postpone such decision and do it later, as follows:
+According to the Reconciliation Mismatches Finder results, as shown in the Table Editor screen, you can choose - for each one of the mismatched columns - to either take action or postpone such decision and do it later, as follows:

 * **Added** columns at source table (green-colored entries):